atreyabhat/Aruco-Detector-and-Follower/README.md

 Edited TurtleBot URDF files with camera and sensors,

-Gazebo World files and Aruco Markers (.dae format rectangular model files with marker texture added in Blender).
+Aruco Markers (.dae format rectangular model files with marker texture added in Blender).
+They can be imported into any world you choose.